Custom loss functions

 help?> SemObservedCommon

-We see that the model implied covariance matrix can be assessed as Σ(imply) and the observed covariance matrix as obs_cov(observed).
+We see that the model implied covariance matrix can be assessed as Σ(implied) and the observed covariance matrix as obs_cov(observed).

 With this information, we write can implement maximum likelihood optimization as